Govt plans 'larger force' to replace frontline workers engaged in COVID-19 management

-Asserting that India faces a significantly higher threat from COVID-19, the central government has decided to create a "larger force" to replace frontline workers engaged in various works to tackle the pandemic and its exponential increase.
-It has decided to provide them with necessary training through online mode.
+Asserting that India faces a significantly higher threat from COVID-19 pandemic, the government has decided to create a "larger force" to replace frontline workers engaged in various works to tackle the pandemic and its exponential increase.
+These workers will be provided necessary training online.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)